kimtth/awesome-azure-openai-llm/README.md

 generated webpages are considered better than the original reference webpages` [5 Mar 2024]
 - [Testing theory of mind in large language models and humans](https://www.nature.com/articles/s41562-024-01882-z): Some large language models (LLMs) perform as well as, and in some cases better than, humans when presented with tasks designed to test the ability to track people’s mental states, known as “theory of mind.” [cite](https://www.technologyreview.com/2024/05/20/1092681/ai-models-can-outperform-humans-in-tests-to-identify-mental-states) [20 May 2024]
 - [A Survey on Employing Large Language Models for Text-to-SQL Tasks](https://arxiv.org/abs/2407.15186): a comprehensive overview of LLMs in text-to-SQL tasks [21 Jul 2024]
+- [Can LLMs Generate Novel Research Ideas?](https://arxiv.org/abs/2409.04109): A Large-Scale Human Study with 100+ NLP Researchers.
+We find LLM-generated ideas are judged as more novel (p < 0.05) than human expert ideas.
+However, the study revealed a lack of diversity in AI-generated ideas.
+[6 Sep 2024]

 ## **Section 7** : Large Language Model: Landscape